You have reached the Hoffman Center for the Arts Submittable home.

-The Hoffman Center for the Arts, based in Manzanita, Oregon, is a non-profit organization dedicated to the arts, culture, and education.
-The Hoffman Center sponsors projects for writers and artists with connections to the north Oregon Coast.
+We are a non-profit organization dedicated to the arts, culture, and education based in Manzanita Oregon.
+Listed below are the projects we sponsor for writers and artists with connections to the north Oregon Coast.

-Community Writes is an online monthly publication of the Hoffman Center for the Arts.
-Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each month.
+Community Writes is an online quarterly publication of the Hoffman Center for the Arts.
+Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each season.
 Contributions are currently being accepted.

 The North Coast Squid is a literary magazine showcasing work of writers and artists who live in our community or have a strong connection to the area.
 Submissions are currently closed.

 Neahkahnie Mountain Poetry Prize: The first 50 North Coast poets to submit during January will compete for a $100 prize.
 Submissions for the next competition will open January 1, 2023.

 Word & Image pairs 12 writers and 12 artists for a collaborative project that results in an exhibition and a book of linked artwork and writing.
 The submission period for the 2022 project was April 1-30, 2022 and is now closed.